 Special counsel Hur defends Biden classified documents probe before Congress

-Special counsel Robert Hur defended his report and investigation into President Biden's handling of classified documents in a Congressional hearing on the probe.
+Former special counsel Robert Hur defended his report and investigation into President Biden's handling of classified documents in a congressional hearing on the probe.

 "My assessment in the report about the relevance of the President's memory was necessary and accurate and fair," Hur said in his opening statement.
 "Most importantly, what I wrote is what I believe the evidence shows and what I expect jurors would perceive and believe."